mohammadtakneshan/Sentiment-Analysis-on-a-Custom-Dataset/README.md

 Add your screenshots in a `screenshots` directory and replace the paths above with the actual file paths.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any feature additions or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.